Windos/windos.github.io/_posts/2015-07-23-ugly-validation.markdown

 One of the awesome things you get when adding the [CmdletBinding attribute](https://technet.microsoft.com/en-us/library/hh847872.aspx) to you functions (you are including CmdletBinding, right?) is the ability to use [Parameter Validation Atributes](https://technet.microsoft.com/en-us/library/Hh847743.aspx).
-These atributes include nifty like allowing or disallowing null values, specifying a valid amount of items that an aray parameter can accept, specifying a set of pre-determined valid values.
+These atributes include nifty options like allowing or disallowing null values, specifying a valid amount of items that an aray parameter can accept, specifying a set of pre-determined valid values.

 All of these are awesome, and save you a fair amount of work in manually validating user input before using it within the rest of the function.
-They are checked at before your code even runs and gives the end user nice feed back on what was wrong and what to do to fix it.
+They are checked before your code even runs and gives the end user nice feed back on what was wrong and what to do to fix it.

 {% highlight powershell %}
 function Test